(How could I not make the pun?)

 (I feel I should note that Noh can put even the most dedicated fans to sleep, so don’t feel bad if you find yourself dozing as well under the droning, mysterious chants!)

-Affordable dual shows of one kyogen and one Noh play are held weekly in select seasons.
+Affordable double features of one kyogen and one Noh play are held weekly in select seasons.
 These now include English translation assistance.
 (Book a tablet in advance if you want English commentary while watching the Noh performance.)

 During the day, you can check in with the theatre’s office to get a free tour.
 Whether an English speaker is available varies, so if you require language help, schedule your appointment ahead of time (our accommodations concierge can assist with that) or bring a translating friend.